 Have you ever heard of Quiz, Quiz, Trade?
 It’s a great activity to practice, review, and engage your students!
 It can be as simple, or as challenging as you would like!
 Check out how I use it with my Spanish classes.

 A few years ago, I was lucky enough to be able to attend a couple of days of Kagan workshop training.
-Right away I saw that the cooperative learning strategies could really lend themselves to a foreign language classroom.
+Right away I saw that the cooperative learning strategies could really lend themselves to a world language classroom.
 Students work in small groups or pairs, sharing out to the whole class in various ways.
 There are many different techniques and strategies Kagan teaches you how to use, and there’s no way I can cover them all in a single blog post.
 I absolutely recommend checking out a full day training – the schedule and locations can be found on the Kagan website.
 Jillian Baros has a great blog post on teaching using CI and Kagan structures if you would like a more comprehensive discussion on how the two pair together!

 Quiz, Quiz, Trade